bairemkh/bairemkh/README.md

 <h1 align="center"> My name is bairem khedhri and you can call me Luci 😈 </h1>
 🔭 I’m currently I am currently an engineering student focusing on <b>mobile development</b>.<br>
 🌱 I'm currently learning about AI, AR, and VR.<br>
-🕴️ I'am a former mobile development team leader at togtog.io .
+🕴️ I'am a former mobile development team leader at togtog.io .<br>
 💪 Open to any opportunity that makes me stronger, wiser and more experienced